 Purple Sweet Potato Magic Cake is a version of Purple Velvet Magic Cake in my cookbook, Magic Cakes.
 The Purple Velvet Magic Cake in my cookbook is made with ube powder (made from purple yams from Philippines) and Purple Sweet Potato Magic Cake is made with fresh purple sweet potatoes (from California).
 The taste is similar but the color from the sweet potatoes is more vibrant than the ube powder and didn't need any food coloring.

-- 1 medium purple sweet potato from a 4.06-ounce package
+- 1 medium purple sweet potato

 - 4 large eggs at room temperature

 - 1/2 cup 1 stick salted butter, melted